CongducPham/LowCostLoRaGw/gw_full_latest/README.md

     > mkdir -p Dropbox/LoRa-test

-Actually, both `lora_gateway` can take additional parameters to configure the radio module.
-However, it is more convenient to use the `start_gw.py` script that will parse the gateway configuration file, see below, to launch the low-level gateway accordingly:
+Actually, `lora_gateway` can take additional parameters to configure the radio module.
+However, it is more convenient to use the `start_gw.py` script to launch the low-level gateway accordingly.

 	> sudo python start_gw.py

-This is the command that we recommend and it is actually how the gateway starts when the Raspberry is powered on.
-To test, just flash a temperature sensor and it should work out-of-the-box on our [LoRa ThingSpeak test channel](https://thingspeak.com/channels/66794).

-As `start_gw.py` simply reads the configuration file to launch `lora_gateway` and the `post_processing_gw.py` script, it is just a simpler way to run the gateway.
-You can however still use the corresponding command line for test purposes.
+`start_gw.py` simply reads the configuration file to launch `lora_gateway` and the `post_processing_gw.py` script.
 For instance, with the default configuration file `sudo python start_gw.py` is equivalent to:

 	> sudo ./lora_gateway --mode 1 | python ./post_processing_gw.py | python ./log_gw

+This is the command that is actually launched by the gateway when the Raspberry is powered on.
+Note that the shell script that is launched at boot is `scripts/start_gw.sh`.
+This script will call `python start_gw.py` after performing various tasks (starting 3G dongle, starting NodeRed,...).
+So if you need to add tasks before the gateway starts, it is `scripts/start_gw.sh` that you have to modify.
 You can have a look at the "Low-cost-LoRa-GW-step-by-step" tutorial in our tutorial repository https://github.com/CongducPham/tutorials.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/post-processing.png)

+At this point, to test your gateway, just flash a temperature sensor and it should work out-of-the-box on our [LoRa ThingSpeak test channel](https://thingspeak.com/channels/66794).

 Gateway configuration file
 --------------------------